 Only designated spokespersons should provide information to any media agency, reporter, or representative of the media as the 'official' County position on any matter concerning or affecting Douglas County.
-Media may include broadcast organizations, print reporters, bloggers/website editors, newsletters producers (such as HOAs), news applications, or social media influencers.
 The Public Affairs Director is the primary media contact and source of County information.
 For issues related to a specific elected or appointed office, the Elected/Appointed Official will be the designated spokesperson or appoint an appropriate designee.

 Employees should immediately refer and notify their immediate supervisor or Department Official if contacted by the media.
-The supervisor or Department Official should contact the Public Affairs Director.